My Philly Cranksgiving Winning Strategy

 Tire pressure: 110 PSI front, 120 PSI rear, divided by the tire width in inches.
 This is 2750 PSI front, 3000 PSI rear, divided by the tire width in mm.
 Or 110% of the tires' maximum rated pressure.
 (Exceed maximum rated pressure only at your own risk, even though I do this for heavy weight hauling.)
 Whichever is lower.
 Go for a little more (at your own risk if exceeding manufacturer ratings) if you are heavy or your load will be especially heavy.
 I used less in 2022, 45 front low 50s rear with 26x2.0 tires, but I could have used 55 PSI in both tires and gone slightly faster.

-The bike used to achieve second place in 2022 was in my words a human powered tractor trailer.
-It hauled in 273.5 pounds in one trip.
-If only it was used for a second trip to one of the Acme stores closest to the finish point, it could have easily hauled in over 400 pounds and beaten my 2022-winning 336.7 pounds.
-If it got used to haul in more than 449 pounds with receipts from as few as 4 stores, it would have been the 2022 winner and I would have come in 2nd.
+In 2022 It hauled in 273.5 pounds in one trip.
+If only it was used for a second trip to one of the Acme stores closest to the finish point (Tattooed Mom's back then), it could have easily hauled in over 400 pounds and beaten my 2022-winning 336.7 pounds.

 How much weight to expect to carry